Menopause marks the time in a woman's life when her menstruation stops, and she is no longer fertile (able to become pregnant).

 Even though it is the time of the woman's last period, symptoms may begin many years earlier.
-Some women may experience symptoms for months or years afterwards.
+Also, some women may experience symptoms for months or years afterward.

 Symptoms of menopause

-During the peri-menopausal stage of a woman's life, her estrogen levels will drop significantly, lowering her chances of becoming pregnant.
+During the perimenopausal stage of a woman's life, her estrogen levels will drop significantly, lowering her chances of becoming pregnant.

 This may be accompanied by itching and/or discomfort.
-It tends to happen during the peri-menopause.
+It tends to happen during the perimenopause.
 Some women may experience dyspareunia (pain during sex).
-The term vaginal atrophy refers to an inflammation of the vagina as a result of the thinning and shrinking of the tissues, as well as decreased lubrication, caused by a lack of estrogen.
+The term "vaginal atrophy" refers to an inflammation of the vagina as a result of the thinning and shrinking of the tissues, as well as decreased lubrication, caused by a lack of estrogen.

-If the hot flashes happen in bed they are called night sweats.
+If the hot flashes happen in bed, they are called night sweats.
 Most women say their hot flashes do not last more than a few minutes.

 Sleeping problems are generally caused by night sweats, but not always.
 Sleep disturbance may be caused by insomnia or anxiety.
 Difficulty falling asleep and staying asleep increase as women go through menopause.

 Some women may also have short-term memory problems, as well as finding it hard to concentrate on something for long.

 Other symptoms of menopause can include:

-- More fat building up in the abdomen.
+- More fat building up in the abdomen

-- Hair loss (thinning hair).
+- Hair loss (thinning hair)

-- Loss of breast size.
+- Loss of breast size

-Causes of the menopause
+Causes of menopause